SanelRyan/JustFly/README.md

-**THIS PLUGIN IS CURRENTLY IN-DEV**

 # JustFly
-JustFly - Yet Another Flight Plguin is a Pocketmine-MP Version of SpigotMC JustFly written by Astrxicz (SanelRyan) and originally written by JovannMC.
+JustFly - Yet Another Flight Plguin is a Pocketmine-MP Version of SpigotMC JustFly.
+Written by Astrxicz (SanelRyan) and Originally (SpigotMC Version) written by JovannMC.

 ### Commands
 - /fly - Enable/Disable flight for self